Analysis: With the exercises in Taiwan, Xi tries to save the Pelosi crisis - ExBulletin

 The ability to impose a blockade would give Beijing leverage to bring Taiwan to the negotiating table during a conflict.

-If Taiwan, unwilling to suffer large-scale death and destruction, accepted bloodless unification, Xi would get the biggest prize in his long-term goal of “rejuvenating the Chinese people.”
+If Taiwan, unwilling to suffer large-scale death and destruction, agreed to bloodless unification, Mr Xi would get the biggest prize in his long-term goal of “rejuvenating the Chinese people”.

 Although the Taiwanese public, jaded by decades of threats from Beijing, appears unfazed, some observers said its military leaders may be worried.

-Michael Chang, who handled the 1996 Taiwan missile crisis when he was secretary-general of Taiwan’s National Security Council, told local media the drills could be a preview of a Chinese invasion scenario.
+Mr Michael Chang, who handled the 1996 Taiwan missile crisis when he was secretary-general of Taiwan’s National Security Council, told local media the drills could be a preview of a Chinese invasion scenario .

 The United States and its allies like Japan have condemned the exercises.
 Because they did not want to escalate the situation, they did not intervene directly to stop the repeat blockade.